A Thousand Miles to Freedom

-The English-language version was first released on 21 July 2015 and was available on Amazon, at Barnes and Nobles, and many other bookstores.
+The English-language version was first released on 21 July 2015 and was available on Amazon, at Barnes & Noble, and at other bookstores.
 Immediately upon release, it was ranked #1 in several categories on Amazon, including New Releases, South Korean History, and others.

 The book was originally written in French, and subsequently translated to Norwegian and Korean.
 David Tian translated the book from French to English, not from Korean to English, as many media outlets have assumed.

 Eunsun Kim, whose story the memoir recounts, says that there were parts of her life that remain a little difficult to talk about, and hence she left them out of her memoir.